SELECTION OF QUESTIONS AND ANSWERS

 Starting at about 2000 where no classic sets were taught, since 2005 our school has become a treasure house where many famous classic sets can be learnt.

-What was the rationale for introducing them when you did?
+What was the rationale for introducing them (from no classic sets to a treasure house of classic sets) when you did?

 The rationale for this interesting development from no classical sets to a treasure house of classical sets was to meet expedient needs.

-When I first taught Shaolin Kungfu in our school, Shaolin Wahnam Institute, around the year 2000, I used sets invented by me instead of the many classical sets I knew, because I found the classical sets too sophisticated for our students to effectively learn using them in free sparring in just a few days of an Intensive Shaolin Kungfu Course.
+When I first taught Shaolin Kungfu in our school, Shaolin Wahnam Institute, around the year 2000, I used sets invented by me instead of the many classical sets, because I found the classical sets too sophisticated for our students to effectively learn using them in free sparring.
 So I used the 16 combat sequences.

 To be familiar with basic Shaolin patterns before attempting combat application, I used four basic striking patterns and their defence which form the set, Lohan Asks the Way.
 A set of four sequences from the 16 combat sequences, with each set focusing on a special theme, form the four sets, Black Tiger Steals Heart, Fierce Tiger Speeds through Valley, Happy Bird Hops up Branch and Fell Tree with Roots.

 Except for the 24-Pattern Simplified Taijiquan Set, which is now called Cloud Hands Grasp Sparrow, the development of sets in Taijiquan followed the same rationale.
 The basic set was White Crane Flaps Wings.
 The 12 Taijiquan combat sequences form the sets, White Snake Shoots Venom, Green Dragon Shoots Pearl, Black Bear Sinks Hips, and Carry Tiger Back to Mountain.